felipe-juan/dotfiles/README.md

 makepkg -si
 ```

-> I didn't use any .xprofile
-> I even created one — but this made my computer don't have any “acentos” working at all.
+> I didn't use any .xprofile - though I even created one —  this made my computer having any “acentos” working at all.
 So I removed the file and done!
 Now everything is working fine.
 > And then *Restart Computer* (Logout & Login didn't work for me)
 </details>